Guaranteed Reachability on Riemannian Manifolds for Unknown Nonlinear Systems: Problem Statement

 If $\mathcal{V}^\mathcal{G}_{\phi(T;x_0)} = \emptyset$, we will consider by convention that the trajectory of \eqref{ODI} ceases to exist at time $T$.
 The following proposition then holds directly from \eqref{guaranteedVelocitySet} and \eqref{guaranteedReachableSet} and was directly shown in \citep{ornik2020guaranteed}, just not on $M$.

 \begin{proposition} Let $T \geq 0$.
-If a trajectory $\phi:~[0,+\infty) \to M$ satisfies \eqref{ODI} at all times $t \leq T$, then $\phi(T) \in \mathcal{R}^\mathcal{G}(T,0)$. \end{proposition}
+If a trajectory $\phi:~[0,+\infty) \to M$ satisfies \eqref{ODI} at all times $t \leq T$, then $\phi(T) \in \mathcal{R}^\mathcal{G}(T,x_0)$. \end{proposition}

 Proposition \ref{Proposition1} implies that the reachable set of \eqref{ODI} is a subset of $\mathcal{R}^\mathcal{G}(T,x_0)$.
 In the next section, we formulate an underapproximation of $\mathcal{V}^\mathcal{G}_x$.
 We then formulate a control system whose velocities are contained within these underapproximations in Section IV.
-The trajectories of this control system forms the reachable set.
-In the case where the tangent bundle does not lie on the same space as the manifold, an exponential mapping is applied to map guaranteed velocities to corresponding geodesics on $M$.
+The union of all trajectories of this control system form the reachable set.